rimpo/backtest-dist/config/README.md

 A strategy can have multiple stop conditions.
 All legs will be closed on any one conditions hit.

+**Note: if in same candle stop and leg exit conditions is hit then exit takes precedence for the leg.**

 | Type | Fields | Example | Descritption |
 | ----- | ----------- | ----------- | ------------ |
 | stop_type_time | time | `13:20` | The strategy will be stopped at 13:20. |